ibm-cloud-docs/text-to-speech/ha-dr.md

 1. To re-create your custom models, use the `POST /v1/customizations` method.
 For more information, see [Creating a custom model](/docs/text-to-speech?topic=text-to-speech-customModels#cuModelsCreate).
 1. To add multiple word/translation pairs to a custom model, use the `POST /v1/customizations/{customization_id}/words` method.
 For more information, see [Adding multiple words to a custom model](/docs/text-to-speech?topic=text-to-speech-customWords#cuWordsAdd).
 1. To add a single word/translation pair to a custom model, use the `POST /v1/customizations/{customization_id}/words/{word}` method.
 For more information, see [Adding a single word to a custom model](/docs/text-to-speech?topic=text-to-speech-customWords#cuWordAdd).
-1. To add a speaker model, use the `POST /v1/speakers` method.
-For more information, see [Create a speaker model](/docs/text-to-speech?topic=text-to-speech-tbe-create#tbe-create-speaker-model).
-1. To add a custom prompt to a custom model, use the `POST /v1/customizations/{customization_id}/prompts/{prompt_id}` method.
-For more information, see [Add a custom prompt](/docs/text-to-speech?topic=text-to-speech-tbe-create#tbe-create-add-prompt).

 You need to re-create your custom models, speaker models, and custom prompts individually.
 You can add all of your custom entries to a custom model at once, in groups, or one at a time.